 "Parameters which the TX81Z does not have (PEG, chorus), will be set to Off or O."

-… one more hint for owners and potential buyers
+… Tips for Owners and potential Buyers

 sample-imageUp to the serial number #25630 quite a few TX81Z synths tend to develop permanent operating noises, which are clearly perceptible as a continuous buzzing sound - but fortunately they are not in the audio signal.
 These noises are caused by vibrations of the (unshielded) transformer, which "swing up" and cause the entire housing, but especially the lid tin to resonate.